MidHunterX/Project-Launcher/README.md

 ### Service Management (Systemd)

-You can specify valid systemd service names to start using the `ENABLED_SERVICES` array.
+You can add any valid systemd service names to start using the `ENABLED_SERVICES` array.

 ```bash
 ENABLED_SERVICES=(